 Lamenting that less than 10 percent of youths in foster care go on to achieve a bachelor’s degree, the South Jersey First Star Collaborative announced that 30 full college scholarships for such students will be provided by the Give Something Back Foundation.

 Nationally, only about 50 percent of foster children graduate from high school by age 18, according to a fact sheet on educational outcomes.
 Only between two and nine percent of former foster youth earn a bachelor’s degree — compared to 30 percent of the general population.
 The South Jersey First Star Collaborative is a public-private partnership that aims to improve educational outcomes for these young people.

 The formidable obstacles facing hard-working foster students inspired Bob Carr, the founder of the Give Something Back Foundation, to sponsor the scholarships.
 Give Something Back, based in Princeton, N.J., has provided mentoring and college scholarships for nearly 1,000 students who qualify for the Pell Grant.

-Carr, who grew up in a financially-strapped household in rural Illinois, noted that youths in foster care, like other disadvantaged kids, are at an increased risk of unemployment, homelessness, reliance on public assistance and incarceration.
+Carr, who grew up in a financially-strapped household in rural Illinois, noted that youth in foster care, like other disadvantaged kids, are at an increased risk of unemployment, homelessness, reliance on public assistance, and incarceration.
 He said education can break the destructive cycle.